EuroPython/website/data/faq.md

 A. Sponsors are welcome to sign up now!
 You can find all the details on our [sponsor page](https://ep2022.europython.eu/sponsor).
 Sponsors who sign up by 29 April will again receive a 10% Early Bird discount.

-We are committed to making EuroPython sponsorship accessible to most organisations keen to help the community.
+We are committed to making EuroPython sponsorship accessible to as many organisations as possible, who are keen to help the community.
 [SME discount](https://ep2022.europython.eu/sponsor#sme) and [Free Table for Open Source Projects](https://ep2022.europython.eu/sponsor#free-table-for-open-source-projects) are offerings driven by our community spirit.

 If you’re interested in sponsorsing EuroPython 2022, get in touch with [the sponsor team](mailto:sponsoring@europython.eu).